jonashackt/molecule-ansible-docker-aws/README.md

 ## Prerequisites

-* `brew install ansible`
 * `brew cask install virtualbox`
 * `brew cask install vagrant`

-> Please don´t install molecule with homebrew on Mac, but always with pip since you only get old versions and need to manually install testinfra, ansible, flake8 and other packages
+> Please don´t install Ansible and Molecule with homebrew on Mac, but always with pip3 since you only get old versions and need to manually install testinfra, ansible, flake8 and other packages
+* `pip3 install ansible`
-* `pip install molecule --user`
+* `pip3 install molecule --user`

 > For using Vagrant with Molecule we also need `python-vagrant` module installed
-* `pip install python-vagrant`
+* `pip3 install python-vagrant`